Scouts BSA Eagle Scout Rank Helps and Documents

-Eagle Scout is the highest advancement rank in Scouts BSA.
+Getting to the Eagle Scout rank is the pinnacle of scouting in Scouts BSA.
+It’s not just another badge; it’s the highest rank you can achieve.
 Eagle is earned after the rank of Life. ”Once an Eagle, always an Eagle”.
 A young woman or man who finishes his or her Scouting career at 18 years of age as a Life Scout will say “I WAS a Life Scout.”
 But a young woman or man who attains the rank of Eagle Scout can proudly declare “I AM an Eagle Scout” even after he or she reaches the age of 18.

 Answers and Helps